choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 Utlizing the `choderalab/itctools/itctools/procedures.py` script, we are able generate two Tecan EVO worklist files (`.gwl`) that can be used to set up a plate for ITC experiments.
 In addition, an `.csv` spreadhseet is produced that can be uploaded to the MicroCal PEAQ-ITC software that automatically fills in the proper commands for the experiments.

 - After uploading the `.gwl` worklists into the EVOWARE software, one must make sure to check the protocol and worktable for possible mistakes.
 The complete EVOWARE script should run both worklists, then do a 1 minute shake.
-If concerned about any of the steps in the EVO script/worried about the generated `.gwl` files, it is recommended to run the script with water in all locations before using your actual materials/resources.
+If concerned about any of the steps in the EVO script/worried about the generated `.gwl` file, it is recommended to run the script with water in all locations before using your actual materials/resources.

   - Current working EVO Script (As of 8 November 2019): `WIP_20191023_ITC_SetUp_EAG_BK` (Script takes ~10-15 minutes per ligand/protein pair)